mendiolamj/cg-cloud-foundations-wiki/AWS-Fargate-lab.md

 # Creating a private repository:

+Navigate to the ECR service in the AWS console.

 Be sure that Private is selected and click the orange button that says create repository:

 <img width="1407" alt="Screen Shot 2023-03-05 at 7 27 22 PM" src="https://user-images.githubusercontent.com/25653204/222996654-4f950ad5-8fbd-4a6e-864a-2e689741bdae.png">